 If you’re of a certain age, jiggly triceps could cause you to swear off short sleeves.
 If like me, you live in a hot climate, that’s just not an option.
-But if Michelle Obama can rock bare arms at 50, why can’t you?
+But if Michelle Obama can rock bare arms at over 50, why can’t you?
 At the very least, these moves can help you wave goodbye to your kids without fear of “bat wings” making an appearance.

 Keep in mind that absolutely no toning exercise is going to help you shed pounds and look sculpted unless it’s part of an all-encompassing routine.
 Get your doctor’s clearance first, make sure you’re doing some cardio daily – walking the dog also counts – and incorporate these moves into an all-body workout.